wnfs-wg/spec/spec/private-wnfs.md

 If the child is a HAMT bucket of values, iterate that bucket to find one that has a namefilter that matches the hash of the namefilter.
 The associated values then contains the ciphertexts and the algorithm is done.

+TODO specify wnfs/nameaccum/revisions/segment for domain separation of revision part of name accumulator

 ## 4.2 Private Versioning

 `toVersioned : (Namefilter, TemporalKey) -> Namefilter`